Jaime Gilinski Bacal: Banking and investments

 In September 2013, Banco Sabadell announced that Gilinski became its largest shareholder as the anchor investor in a US$1.8 billion capital raise.
 Through the ABB and share rights issue, Gilinski's investment totals approximately $500 million.
 Banco Sabadell is the 5th largest bank in Spain, with over US$220 billion in assets and a 13% market share.

 The Gilinski group also owns Yupi, a snack food company in Latin America, and exports to nine countries.
 Gilinski Group also owns Rimax Plastics, which was founded by his father Isaac Gilinski.

 In December 2019, Gilinski became the largest shareholder of Metro Bank, after upping his interest in the business to 6.1%.
 In May 2020, he increased his stake to 9%.
 Gilinski holds his stake through British Virgin Islands-based Spaldy Investments.

+In November 2021, Gilinski in partnership with Abu Dhabi launched a takeover bid for control of Grupo Nutresa, one the largest food processing companies in Latin America.
+Shortly after, Gilinski launched a public tender offer to acquire up to 31.5% of Grupo Sura, one of the largest financial conglomerates in Latin America.
+After 9 tender offers and 18 months, Gilinski and GEA management reached and agreement that Gilinski and his partners would take at least 87% of Grupo Nutresa in exchange for his shares in Grupo Sura.
+In a tender offer finalized in April 2024, Gilinski and his partners reached 99.38% ownership in Nutresa.
+As of 2024, the market capitalization of Grupo Nutresa is US$14 billion.
+GEA is a group of management controlled companies with an interlocking share structure.
+The structure was created in 1978 to prevent hostile takeovers and are collectively known as GEA.
+The three main companies are Grupo Sura, Grupo Nutresa, and Grupo Argos and together comprise 8% of Colombia's GDP.

+In October 2023, he became the controlling shareholder of Metro Bank with around a 53% stake.

 Real estate

 In partnership with London & Regional Properties, Gilinski has developed the Panama Pacifico business and residential development in Veracruz, adjoining Panama City.
 Jaime Gilinski and his partners Ian and Richard Livingstone beat 16 other international firms in a competition to develop the project.
 The project, based on the former Howard Air Force Base in Panama, includes 2750 acre of land, which makes it one of the largest development projects in the world.